-Table 20 - Alarm Parametersa,b
+Table 18 - Alarm Parametersa,b

 PARAMETER DESCRIPTION NO ALARM No alarm is activated.
-4MAT SEN ALARM MAT sensor has failed, gone out of range, or become disconnected.
-4CO2 SEN ALARM CO 2 sensor has failed, gone out of range, or become disconnected.
-40AT SEN ALARM OAT sensor has failed, gone out of range, or become disconnected.
-40AH SEN ALARM OAH sensor has failed, gone out of range, or become disconnected.
-4RAT SEN ALARM RAT sensor has failed, gone out of range, or become disconnected.
-4RAH SEN ALARM RAH sensor has failed, gone out of range, or become disconnected.
-4FREEZE ALARM Anti-freeze notification when MAT sensor is below anti-freeze protection setpoint.
+4MAT SEN ALARM MAT sensor has failed, gone out of range or become disconnected.
+4CO2 SEN ALARM CO 2 sensor has failed, gone out of range or become disconnected.
+40AT SEN ALARM OAT sensor has failed, gone out of range or become disconnected.
+40AH SEN ALARM OAH sensor has failed, gone out of range or become disconnected.
+4RAT SEN ALARM RAT sensor has failed, gone out of range or become disconnected.
+4RAH SEN ALARM RAH sensor has failed, gone out of range or become disconnected.
+4FREEZE ALARM Anti-freeze notification when MAT sensor is below anti-freeze protection set point.
 4RTU SHUTDOWN Notification of Shutdown Active when SHUTDWN is chosen for 6AUX1-I or 6AUX2-I. 4ACTUATOR ALARM Actuator gets disconnected or has failed.
 4ACT UNDER V Voltage received by the actuator is below expected range.
 4ACT OVER V Voltage received by the actuator is above expected range.
 4ACT STALLED Damper actuator stopped before achieving commanded position.
 4ACT SLIPPING Damper actuator slips after reaching commanded position.
-4NOT ECON Not economizing when it should.
+4NOT ECON Not Economizing when it should.
 4ECON SHOULDNT Economizing when it should not.
 4EXCESS OA Excess outdoor air.
 Outside air intake is significantly higher than it should be.
 4LLA ALARM Leaving air temperature is lower than the low limit (3LAT LOW).
 4HLA ALARM Leaving air temperature is higher than the high limit (3LAT HIGH).

-- a.
+a.
 All alarms are dynamic items.
 An alarm appears only if a related symptom mentioned above is detected. b.
-An alarm activation triggers a general alarm and then the configured system alarm output (AUX1-O or AUX2-O) is activated.
-If there is no alarm, then NO ALARM is displayed on the HMI.
+An alarm activation triggers a general alarm, then the configured system alarm output (AUX1-O or AUX2-O) is activated.
+If there is no alarm, NO ALARM is displayed on the HMI.

-Table 21 - Test Commands
+Table 19 - Test Commands

-PARAMETER DESCRIPTION 7DAMPER MIN POS Press Enter to test whether the economizer controller can drive damper to minimum position.
-7DAMPER CLOSE Press Enter to test whether the economizer controller can drive damper to 100% Closed.
-7DAMPER OPEN Press Enter to test whether the economizer controller can drive damper to 100% Open.
+PARAMETER DESCRIPTION 7DAMPER MIN POS Press Enter to test if the Economizer Controller can drive damper to minimum position.
+7DAMPER CLOSE Press Enter to test if the Economizer Controller can drive damper to 100% Closed.
+7DAMPER OPEN Press Enter to test if the Economizer Controller can drive damper to 100% Open.
 7DAMPER ALL Press Enter to perform all the above tests.
-7DAMPER Press Enter to test whether the economizer controller can drive damper to the selected voltage.
-7Y10 Press Enter to test whether the economizer controller can turn on or off the first stage of cooling (close or open relay Y10).
-7Y2O Press Enter to test whether the economizer controller can turn on or off the second stage of cooling (close or open relay Y2O).
+7DAMPER Press Enter to test if the Economizer Controller can drive damper to the selected voltage.
+7Y10 Press Enter to test if the Economizer Controller can turn on or off the first stage of cooling (close or open relay Y1O).
+7Y2O Press Enter to test if the Economizer Controller can turn on or off the second stage of cooling (close or open relay Y2O).
 7AUX1-O Press Enter to test AUX1-O connection (close or open relay AUX1-O).
 7AUX2-O Press Enter to test AUX2-O connection (close or open relay AUX2-O).

-Table 22 - Enter Running State
+Table 20 - Enter Running State

-PARAMETER DESCRIPTION BRUN STATE Change to Running State.
+PARAMETER DESCRIPTION 8RUN STATE Change to Running State.
 Press Enter to confirm the change.
-BENTER RUN?
+8ENTER RUN?
 Confirm the change to Running State.
 8FACTORY DEF Perform factory reset.
 Press Enter to confirm the reset.
 (This action resets the controller password to default: OneBT.)
 8DEF CONFIRM?
-Confirm the factory resetting.
-BACT CNT RESET Damper count reset.
+Confirm the factory reset.
+8ACT CNT RESET Damper count reset.
 8VER x.x.x Firmware version information such as 0.1.10.

-Table 23 - Enter Configuration State and Restart
+Table 21 - Enter Configuration State and Restart

 PARAMETER DESCRIPTION 5CONFIG STATE Change to Configuration State.
 Press Enter to confirm the change.
 5ENTER CONFIG?
 Confirm the change to Configuration State.
-5RESTART Restart the economizer controller.
+5RESTART Restart the Economizer Controller.
 Press Enter to confirm the restart.
 5CONF RESTART Confirm the restart.